BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 computational methods.
 Therefore having a good background about theoretical aspects, especially those relevant in practice, is extremely useful to effectively apply statistical methods.
-In this first chapter, we introduce these concepts and methods, many, which will be further explored and expanded throughout the rest of the book.
+In this first chapter, we introduce these concepts and methods, many of which will be further explored and expanded throughout the rest of the book.

 (bayesian_modeling)=